ryouze/ryouze.github.io/content/posts/sfml-cmake-macos.md

 ## Download the CMake SFML Project Template

-Follow these steps to download the project template.
+Follow these steps to download the project template:

 1. **Clone the repository**: